 Students majoring in Environmental Engineering select an emphasis on environmental engineering technology, sustainability, global health, energy and climate change, or economics.
 The major prepares students for leadership positions in industry and government agencies.
 Graduates may also continue with further studies in engineering, science, business, law, and medicine.

-Students interested in the major should take the following courses during the freshman year:
+Students interested in the major should take the following courses during the first year:

 - ENVE 120, Introduction to Environmental Engineering